piotromashov/piotromashov/README.md

 My main tasks were to build and support products for a diverse set of tech companies, from seeding stages startups to IPOs.
 Since the industry has been growing I have had many roles and combinations of them.

-👨‍💻 SysAdmin, DevOps, Full-stack Engineer, Tech Lead.
+👨‍💻 Software Engineer, SysAdmin, DevOps, Tech Lead.
 I consider myself a jack of all trades and quick learner.

 💞️ Currently I have a newfound passion about Web3, the future of the internet, so I'm taking time off and diving deep into the Ethereum ecosystem and community.